-8. This section gives very full and explicit instructions to Emma Smith, wife of Joseph, how to conduct herself under the new dispensation; that she "receive all those that have been given unto my servant Joseph, who are virtuous and pure before me," and threatening her with destruction if she do not.
+- 8. This section gives very full and explicit instructions to Emma Smith, wife of Joseph, how to conduct herself under the new dispensation; that she "receive all those that have been given unto my servant Joseph, who are virtuous and pure before me," and threatening her with destruction if she do not. - 9.
+The revelation changes abruptly and gives Joseph much like a Justice of the Peace.

-9. The revelation changes abruptly and gives Joseph Smith full directions how to manage his property; particulary "let not my servant Joseph put his property out of his hands, lest an enemy come and destroy him," and threatening severely all who injure him.
+Smith full directions how to manage his property; particularly "let not my servant Joseph put his property out of his hands, lest an enemy come and destroy him," and threatening severely all who injure him.

-The reader familiar with the old Revised Statutes of Illinois, would be surprised to find the Lord talking so much like a Justice of the Peace.
+The reader, familiar with the old Revised Statutes of Illinois, would be surprised to find the Lord talking so